-Run a Christmas Walk-a-thon or Fun Run
+Run a Christmas Walkathon or Fun Run

 Organize a Yoga Workshop or Series

 Another unique holiday fundraising idea is to host a yoga workshop or series.
-Yoga classes are certain to spark an interest in many of your supporters and donors and everyone could stand a little extra mindfulness during the holidays.
-Plan a day of varied yoga classes at all levels of fitness and practice (Yoga Basics, Yoga for Children, Iyengar, Hatha Flow, Vinyasa, Restorative).
+Yoga classes are certain to spark an interest in many of your supporters and donors, and everyone could stand a little extra mindfulness and exercise during the holidays.
+Plan a day of varied yoga classes at all fitness levels and practice (Yoga Basics, Yoga for Children, Iyengar, Hatha Flow, Vinyasa, Restorative).
 Teach your children and community that yoga is for everyone by including something for everyone.
 Sell tickets at the door and on your fundraising event website.
 Invite food vendors and sponsors that promote healthy eating to advocate the importance of eating well for ourselves and our planet.
 Consider including a holiday bazaar of yoga and healthy lifestyle gifts.